 The Training Calendar shows all currently available training approved for child care licensing and ongoing professional development in North Dakota.
 The calendar changes frequently as training sponsors add new events.
 Learn how to use the Growing Futures Training Calendar (PDF, 291.94 KB).

 Search for Training >

 Level 1 Basic Licensing

 Introductory or general training that meets licensing renewal requirements and can typically be completed quickly without assignments or exams.
-Level 1 training (completed after July 1, 2023) applies to Career Pathways placement in Category A only and to Bright & Early ND Step 1 rating only.
+Level 1 training (completed after July 1, 2023) applies to Career Pathways placement in Categories A-D.

 Level 2 Professional Training

 Focused or in-depth training that provides career preparation and qualifications leading to credentials and professional designations.
 This level of training requires interactive participation, completion of assignments, and some type of competency assessment or exam.
-While Level 2 training meets annual licensing renewal requirements, it also applies to Career Pathways placement in Categories B–F as well as to Bright & Early ND Step 2–4 rating.
+While Level 2 training meets annual licensing renewal requirements, it also applies to Career Pathways placement in Categories B–F.

 Level 3 For Credit